arschles/go-in-5-minutes/README.md

 # Requests For New Screencasts

 I have some ideas for topics to cover, but if you want to see some topics covered in a future screencast, I can't guarantee I'll cover it, but I will consider it.

 Please [submit an issue](https://github.com/arschles/go-in-5-minutes/issues) with the `request a screencast` label and make sure to include a good description on what you want to see!

+Here are some example issues: https://github.com/arschles/go-in-5-minutes/labels/request%20a%20screencast.

 # Issues With Code, Documentation, etc...